kjnadkl2/hidro/README.md

-# Thingsboard IoT Gateway Deployment Script
+# Thingsboard IoT Deployment Script

 This project aims to automate the installation and configuration of the Thingsboard IoT Gateway platform on multiple devices at once.